The Nest

 There are brownstone, limestone, and brick townhouses.
 The most popular townhouse is the brownstone, and the iconic brownstone is a brick rowbuying a townhouse pros and cons - townhouses in manhattan nyc home finished with reddish-brown sandstone.

-The second most popular townhouse is the brick townhouse with a brick façade.
-Brownstone and brick homes can be more than 200 years old and built in the 1800s or early 1900s, giving them a historic appearance.
+The second most popular townhouse is the brick townhouse, characterized by its brick façade.
+Brownstone and brick homes can be more than 200 years old, having been built in the 1800s or early 1900s, which lends them a historic appearance.

 2. The Trade-Off When Buying a Townhouse

-Unlike co-op or condo owners, townhomes don’t come with amenities.
+Unlike co-op or condo owners, townhome owners typically don’t come with amenities.
 If locked out, you don’t get a white-glove doorman to receive your packages or keep spare keys.
-And that superintendent and whom you rely on to change a light bulb from a light fixture you can’t reach?
+And that superintendent, whom you rely on to change a light bulb in a light fixture you can’t reach?

 Well, you have to give up what they each offer: convenience.
 You can also rent first with the option to buy later.